How much does a Supervisor- Registered Securities Representatives make in the United States?

 -

 Securities Analyst conducts research on organizations within a specific industry in order to make recommendations regarding investment strategy.
 Stays abreast of trends and news within an industry, such as filings, mergers and acquisitions, competitive position, and financial stability of organizations.
-Being a Securities Analyst requires a bachelor's degree or in a related area.
-Typically reports to a manager or head of a unit/department.
-To be a Securities Analyst typically requires 4 to 7 years of related experience.
+Being a Securities Analyst requires a bachelor's degree.
+Typically reports to a manager.
+The Securities Analyst work is generally independent and collaborative in nature.
 Contributes to moderately complex aspects of a project.
-Work is generally independent and collaborative in nature.
+To be a Securities Analyst typically requires 4-7 years of related experience.
 View Securities Analyst SalaryAlternate Job Titles:Securities Trading Analyst

 -